vinci1it2000/schedula/README.rst

     c. (optional) Install sources.

-If you have already have a suitable python-3 installation with all scientific packages updated to their latest version, skip the 1st stage.
+If you have already have a suitable python-3 installation with all scientific packages updated to their latest versions, you may skip the 1st stage.

 ..
 Note::
     **Installing Python under Windows:**